 Another example: During checkout, we are allowing modern payments like Apple Pay, Google Pay, etc. We have a persistent login and magic links that make it easier for customers to check out.

-Dave: That reminds me: I just read that you’ve launched your POS solution for tasting room purchases.
+CPL: That reminds me: I just read that you’ve launched your POS solution for tasting room purchases.
 Can you tell our readers about that tool?

 Andrew: We see this as an extension of our commerce tools.
 The POS works on any modern device (desktop, iPad, Android tablet, iPhone), is chip and pin enabled by default, and allows for modern payments.
 It incorporates the same tools as the rest of our system, like smart flags, modern customer profiles, and international addresses.